ibm-cloud-docs/appid/cd-messages.md

 ### Email: Reset password
 {: #cd-messages-reset}

 When a user interacts with your app, they might forget their password or have another need to update it.
 You can customize the email response to their request.
-When a user requests a change to their password, the password remains unchaged until they click the link in this email.
+When a user requests a change to their password, the password remains unchanged until they click the link in this email.
 {: shortdesc}